Director

 Otherwise, their misery in the last few years of what may be considered pissed away lives is what we're given.
 They didn't have much say in the matter.
 It's like they were forced to give the world, who didn't otherwise care much for them before Shutup Little Man, a little something extra pulled right out from the darkest areas of their last years on earth whether they liked it or not.

+Anyhow, the story behind all this, the ethical questions that arise, the legality in certain aspects, and the role media plays here is simply amazing to me.
 The documentary tackles ethical issues such as the legality or illegality of recording people without their knowledge and distributing it for profit, and even attempting to copyright it.
 Mitchell argues in the documentary that Ray and Peter were so loud, their arguments were heard outside the confines of their apartment, making it public domain.
 There's a story on their Shut Up Little Man website that corroborates just how loud these two were.

 The movie is fascinating to watch, especially when Mitchell and Eddie discover at the time of filming that Tony Newton is still alive - the last vestige of the Peter and Raymond legacy.
 They find him still living in San Francisco, and after a couple of attempts persuade him to agree to an interview, he agrees to one.